ThomasArts/aetmodel/ThreatModel.md

 			(1.1.2.4) By neighbours on shared infrastructure.
 			(1.1.2.5) By operator of virtualized infrastructure.
 			(1.1.2.6) By malicious apps on mobile devices.
-		(1.1.3) Node run time.
+			[1.1.2.6.1] By malicious colocated apps on mobile devices [1.1.2.6.2] By malicious wallet implementations on mobile devices [1.1.2.6.2] Through cloud back-up of application data on mobile devices (1.1.3) Node run time.
 		(1.1.4) At logging time.
 		(1.1.5) In error messages.